CodezPoet/code_examples/README.md

 of examples, for examples issues a developer may run into on a daily basis.
 The intention is not to put entire code bases or projects here.
 Often I am not allowed to discuss code of projects publicly, so I have to write code examples from scratch.
 Which entails figuring out which examples a developer could like to see, writing the code, testing it, commenting it, revisions, etc. There is quite a lot that goes in to it, besides other obligations I have.

 If there is some example of code you would like to see, please contact me first before assuming I don't know how, or to judge me.
 It is complicated to know what a developer is looking for in a  code example, and I am more than happy to write an example, at the same time, I could spend months writing code, that has no use other than code examples, and that is a bit much too.
 I am writing this because have noticed this a few times now.
 Hopefully can find each other in a middle ground.

-## Backend Developer Level: Medior

-I have noticed sometimes recruiters or job ads (not mentioning names) are unclear about Developer Level, or pass on the wrong information to a Developer reviewing code, e.g. calling me Senior, when I haven't called myself that, which leads to confusion between a Developer and myself.

-Other developers and myself put me on Medior Level at this time, with intent to grow to Senior.
-It depends a bit on the language or framework for example, some things more Junior others more Senior.

 ## Coding Convention